 Apparently, for the psychological science of the time, awareness of one's mortality played no significant role in a person's life, or none worth studying, anyway – not to mention the question of whether there might be any ground for a belief in the continuance of life after death.

-By so doing - afflicted as they were by the serious condition known as 'physics envy' - behaviorists hoped to approximate the scientific rigor and precision of the physical sciences .
-And, if that meant sacrificing much meaningful research on the altar of methodological purity: well that was worth the cost.
+By so doing – afflicted as they were by the serious condition known as 'physics envy' – behaviorists hoped to approximate the scientific rigor and precision of the physical sciences.
+And if that meant sacrificing much meaningful research on the altar of methodological purity, well, it was worth the cost.
 Or so they thought.
 (This approach was not universally shared, as I attempted to show in another article (Quester, 2016)).

 This may lead one to assume that beliefs in the possible continuance of life after death, a core element of most religions, would have been met with scant regard by those eminent representatives of the discipline who took the trouble to address this subject.
 As I hope to show in this article, this is far from being entirely the case.